lobolauren/Undergrad-Calendar-Website/README.md

 ## Running the scraper:

-NOTE: Playwright or Chromium must be installed and updated prior to running this python program.
+NOTE: Playwright and Chromium must be installed and updated prior to running this python program.

 ```
 python scraper.py